square/field-kit/README.md

 FieldKit lets you take control of your text fields.

 FieldKit provides real-time, text field formatting as users type.
-It simplifies input formatting and creates a more polished experience for users, while outputting standardized data
+It simplifies input formatting and creates a more polished experience for users, while outputting standardized data.

 ## Demo
 See examples of built-in formatters and fields at [the demo page][demo-page].